 The compilation of potential adverse impacts is based on findings from the project's five case studies on several mines and processing sites in Australia (bauxite, iron ore and coking coal), Canada (tungsten and nickel), Chile (copper and lithium), Indonesia (tin) and South Africa (PGMs and nickel).
-The list presents a set of exemplary impacts and is not exhaustive; additional or different climate change impacts might occur.
+The list presents only a set of most different cases to serve as examples and is not exhaustive; additional or different climate change impacts might occur.